 That’s how sensitive your body is to light.
 So exposing yourself to any light at night will diminish your ability to make an adequate amount of melatonin so that you do not go into a deep sleep.
 And without deep sleep, you won’t ever feel rested.
 So, turn off all of those lights.

 How to sleep through the night

 Be sure that your room is completely dark.
 Absolutely dark, there can’t be any lights in the room, including little digital lights, LED lights, blinking lights – cover them all up.
 Be sure you’re not exposed to any light at all.

 In order to go into a deep sleep, your room temperature needs to be between 60 and 67 degrees – lower than that you’ll feel chilly, but if it’s higher than 67 degrees the warmer temperatures\ will actually interfere with your sleep.
 So be sure that your room is the proper temperature.
 Make sure you have adequate air circulation in the room.
 Some people like a fan blowing or a window open.

 If you’re very sensitive to sound, it can really help to use white noise to go into a deep sleep.
 Everyone has a different white noise that really helps them sleep, whether it’s the sound of ocean waves, a babbling brook, rain falling, crickets chirping, frogs, whatever it might be.
 Find the sound helps you relax and play it all night long, not just enough to initiate sleep but for a full eight hours.
 That will make a huge difference.
-And there’s actually sound machines that are not digital that you can play all night long and not expose yourself to Wi-Fi or cellular.
+And there are actually sound machines that are not digital that you can play all night long and not expose yourself to Wi-Fi or cellular.